Crime and How To Get Elected in 2024

 and

-way.
+this way.

-Thanks for sharing all the wisdom, folks who,
+Thanks for sharing all the wisdom.
+Folks who,

+well, thanks for listening.
 And especially if you're new to this podcast, thank you.

+Hope you're coming back.
 And if you're interested in past podcasts, go to Victor's website.

+You'll find the archives.
 You can hear his brilliance

 four times a week.
+We will be back soon.

-We will be back soon with another episode of the Victor Davis-Hansen Show.
+with another episode of the Victor Davis Hansen Show.
+Thanks very much.

-Thank you again for listening, everyone.
+Thank you again again for listening, everyone.